sleepyfran/itunespy/README.md

 # itunespy [![PyPI version](https://badge.fury.io/py/itunespy.svg)](http://badge.fury.io/py/itunespy)

-itunespy is a simple library to fetch data from the iTunes Store API made for Python 3.X.
+itunespy is a simple library to fetch data from the iTunes Store API made for Python 3.5 and beyond.

+**Important**: Since version 1.6 _itunespy_ no longer supports versions below Python 3.5.
+You can still use any previous versions but those won't get any further updates or features.

 ## Installing
 You can install it from *pip*: